ruben-gut/freevana-player/README.rst

 TODO
 ====
+- Add the option to download the movies/ series (eazel7)
+- Figure out a way to go back to the list of videos from the video player.
 - Try to listen for Flowplayer's "Finish" event to be able to return to the main screen
 - Improve generation of Flowplayer configuration string
 - Add support for setting a Megaupload user account